-The Tasty Twelve: Top Barbecue Restaurants in Oklahoma
+The Tasty Thirteen: Oklahoma's Heavenly Barbecue Restaurants

 Find out where the locals go for heavenly barbecue as we reveal some of the top barbecue joints in Oklahoma.

 Barbecue, barbeque, BBQ or bar-b-q: no matter how you spell it, the end result is nothing short of delicious.
-Smoked, braised, grilled, rubbed or smothered with sauce, Oklahoma’s top barbecue restaurants are waiting to serve up some tasty ‘que just how you like it.
+Smoked, braised, grilled, rubbed or smothered with sauce, Oklahoma’s delicious barbecue restaurants are waiting to serve up some tasty ‘que just how you like it.